-- 8.3 As a recruiter and employer, we will: - ensure that our recruitment and employment practices are fair and transparent; - endeavour to recruit Board members and a workforce that reflect the diversity of the communities we serve;
+As a recruiter and employer, we will

+- Ensure that our recruitment and employment practices are fair and transparent - Endeavour to recruit Board members and a workforce that reflect the diversity of the communities we serve

-- communicate clearly and openly with our employees; - ensure our employees are role models for professional standards and our values; - provide appropriate training on EDI to Board members and employees; - ensure fair access to all learning and development opportunities; - ensure that our employees are protected from discrimination, harassment or victimisation as far as is reasonably possible to do so; and - respond promptly and effectively to feedback to ensure continuous improvement.
+- Communicate clearly and openly with our employees - Ensure our employees are role models for professional standards and our values - Provide appropriate training on EDI to Board members and employees - Ensure fair access to all learning and development opportunities - Ensure that our employees are protected from discrimination, harassment or victimisation as far as is reasonably possible to do so - Respond promptly and effectively to feedback to ensure continuous improvement

-Service standards and performance
+Service Standards and Performance

 - 8.4 We will always be polite and treat you with fairness and respect and we will maintain high performance standards in relation to tenant satisfaction in this area. - 8.5 We will maintain high levels of customer data integrity, safely keep accurate records on protected characteristics and vulnerabilities, and use these to make reasonable adjustments to meet your needs. - 8.6 We will maintain high levels of employee compliance with our Behaviours, Attitudes and Values framework. - 8.7 The performance management framework, supported by a range of data quality dashboards will capture and evidence that performance is being met.
-This will be monitored and reported on in accordance with the table in section 11.1 of this policy. - 8.8 We will report our performance against service standards to you on our website and provide accessible options so you can use this information.
+This will be monitored and reported on in accordance with the table in section 11.1 of this policy. - 8.8 We will report our performance against service standards to you on our website and provide accessible options so you can use this information - 8.9 Customer expactations